makersacademy/bowling-challenge/README.md

 Design
 ======

-The solution to date has two classes which between them handle all of the logic for play a match of 10 frames.
+The solution has two classes which between them handle all of the logic for play a match of 10 frames.
 It handles all of the following according to the rules for Bowling found at: https://en.wikipedia.org/wiki/Bowling

 * [ ] Gutter game
 * [ ] One frame